serenading/species/ReadMe.md

 `generateFeatSummary`: First script to run.
 Uses *getFeatureTable* function to generate a combined *FeatureTable* used for downstream analysis.
 `listFeatureSets`: Script specifies useful feature sets for analysis.
 Re-run script after modifications to update the saved feature set file.
 `doPCA`: Script performs PCA analysis, with options to specify which features, which strains, and which light conditions to use.
 `classifySpecies`: Script uses supervised machine learning algorithms to train classifiers for a specified variable based on extracted Tierpsy features.
 It also has the option to apply sequantial feature selection to identify top features to use for classification.
-`plotFeatAcrossights`: Script plots selected timeseries features across the three light conditions.
 `plotTraj`: Script visualises full frame trajectories from an entire camera view (4x4 wells).
 `plotFeatBluelight`: Script plots selected features across the blue light condition videos.
 `plotFeatThreeLights`: Script plots selected features across the three light condition videos.